SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Design and Implementation of

 \subsection{Other Optimizations}

 This section explains the optimization details when calculating signature matrices and generating duplicate pairs.

-\paragraph{\textit{\textbf{Initial Processing by the CPU}}} The CPU processes handle different JSONL files in parallel.
-Each JSONL file is loaded into the CPU's main memory using two buffers: one stores the text of all the documents in the file, and the other stores the document indices.
-After the buffers are filled with a batch of files, the buffer is transferred to the corresponding GPU for shingling and MinHash generation.
-The size of the buffers depends on the capacity of the GPU memory.

-\paragraph{\textit{\textbf{Shingling and MinHash generation on the GPU}}} The GPU performs shingling and generates MinHash values for the documents contained in the buffer.
-Each JSONL file consists of multiple documents, and each Streaming Multiprocessor (SM)~\cite{lindholm2008nvidia} within the GPU processes different documents independently.
-That is, a CUDA thread block processes a document, with each thread handling different MinHash functions.
+\paragraph{\textit{\textbf{Hardware-Aware Parameter Tuning}}} To ensure scalability across diverse hardware configurations, \sys adopts a memory-aware execution strategy that adapts to the available CPU and GPU resources.
+Prior to execution, the system automatically determines several key parameters to maximize resource utilization while maintaining stable operation.
+Specifically, \sys decides (1) whether intermediate results are retained in memory or offloaded to storage, (2) the number of buckets processed concurrently during the streaming extraction stage, and (3) the maximum bucket size permitted for GPU-based pairwise comparison.
+The detailed parameter selection procedure is described in Appendix~\ref{app:auto_param_selection}.

 \paragraph{\textit{\textbf{Communication-computation overlapping}}} To maximize performance, we implement communication-computation overlapping techniques, such as double buffering~\cite{cheng2014professional}.
 When the GPU performs computation, a buffer containing a batch of files is simultaneously transferred to the GPU.
-Transferring data generated by the GPU back to the CPU is also overlapped with GPU computation.

-\paragraph{\textit{\textbf{Hash parameters for GPU compatibility}}} The values for $p$ and $q$ described in Section~\ref{sec:KEDhashing} are carefully selected to address the limited support of the GPU's 64-bit integer operations, ensuring that the result of the operation remains within the 32-bit integer range.
+This overlapping strategy is applied to both the minhash generation stage and the comparison stage.